Car Accident Attorneys in Burbank

 What should I do if I get a call from the other driver’s insurance company?

 You are not legally obligated to speak with the other driver’s insurance company and it is highly recommended that you refrain from doing so.
 In a vast majority of these types of cases, the insurance companies try to pay out as little money as possible.
 They will try to get you to accidentally incriminate yourself, thereby decreasing the other driver’s liability and the amount they would have to pay you.
-Instead, you should inform the other driver’s insurance company that your attorney will contact them.
+Instead, you should inform the other driver’s insurance company that your auto accident attorney will contact them.
 In doing so, you protect yourself and, potentially, your right to compensation.

 The other driver’s insurance adjuster is asking for my recorded statement, what should I do?

 You are not legally obligated to give a recorded statement to the other driver’s insurance company and we highly recommend that you do not.
 Oftentimes, insurance company adjusters will ask complicated questions that are intended to cause the plaintiff to accidentally incriminate themselves.
 Even if you are simply trying to explain your side of the story, anything you say can and probably will be used against you in the future.
-Instead of communicating with the other driver’s insurance company, you should let them know that your attorney will be contacting them.
+Instead of communicating with the other driver’s insurance company, you should let them know that your auto accident attorney will be contacting them.
 In doing so, you protect yourself from accidentally incriminating yourself.

 If I think the accident was my fault, should I say so?